Adrian Spratt

 Regret

-June 27, 2022 Tags: empathy, memoir, morality and justice, well-being and medical, word usage
+June 27, 2022 Tags: empathy, memoir, morality and justice, people in my life, well-being and medical, word usage

 The subject of regret has been on my mind after a month of disturbed insomniac nights as I began my recovery from a broken femur (thigh bone) and surgery.
 My focus is now on physical therapy and the slow return to normal.
 However, those early, rather